Wolf-Heinrich Graf von Helldorff: Trial and execution

-For his involvement in the 20 July plot to assassinate Hitler at the Wolf's Lair in East Prussia, Helldorff was arrested on 24 July and, under interrogation by the Gestapo, confessed his role in the plot.
+For his involvement in 20 July plot to assassinate Hitler at the Wolf's Lair in East Prussia, Helldorff was arrested on 24 July and, under interrogation by the Gestapo, confessed his role in the plot.
 Expelled from the Party on 8 August and from the Reichstag two days later, he was put on trial and condemned by Roland Freisler at the People's Court on 15 August.
+He was by far the most senior Nazi Party member to be convicted of involvement in the plot.

 He was put to death at Plötzensee Prison that same day.
 So enraged was Hitler at Helldorff's participation in the plot that he insisted Helldorff be forced to watch his fellow conspirators being hanged before his own execution.

 Personal indebtedness

 Helldorff was friends with the stage magician and psychic Erik Jan Hanussen, who constantly lent him money for his debts.
 "The count was always in debt, and his private life was a wreck.
 He was separated from his wife and was on bad terms with his mother after welching on his promise to pay her rent.
 Sometimes he was behind in his own rent.
 On one occasion he 'forgot' to pay for a new Mercedes.
 And he was always late paying his personal tailor and the trainer he hired for his racehorse.
 There were other debts as well, all from a gambling habit Helldorff couldn't shake.
 Luckily, he could always count on a handout from Hanussen.
 All he had to do was sign an IOU, which Hanussen would add to his growing pile of chits he kept safe in his apartment".